MuhammadRidha7/Shia/README.md

 If my Ummah pray and fast so much that they become as thin as a bow but they are against you, Allah will throw them into hellfire. \
 `Fara'id us Simtain, vol 1, page 51, hadith 16` `Tarikh Madinah Damishq, by Ibn Asakir, vol 1, page 145, hadith 179`

+Muawiya was delighted to hear the news of Hasan's death and performed Sijda.
+(Exactly what Aisha did for Ali!) \
+`Mukhtasar fi Akhbar al Bashar, by Abul Fada, vol 1, page 183`

 Aisha, Talha and Zubayr carried out the war of Jamal against Ali.

 # Did Aisha really own the house?